You may wish to see an introductory page to this section first.

 Basilica with a copy of a statue of Emperor Trajan which was found inside the building

 Initially a basilica was a building of a Roman Forum where the same activities which occurred in the square, including the selling of goods, were carried out indoors.
 Eventually it acquired a more specific purpose and it housed the tribunal and other offices of the town.
 The basilica of Baelo reflects this development.
 It had two storeys, of which only the Ionic columns of the lower one have been reconstructed.
 The column shaft sections were found one beside the other, which suggests they collapsed because of an earthquake in the IIIrd century AD.

 (above) The three temples of the Capitolium; (below) Temple to Isis at the side of the Capitolium

 A Capitolium was a must for a provincial settlement which had acquired the status of town.
-At Baelo it consisted of three adjoining temples dedicated to Jupiter, Juno and Minerva, the deities who were worshipped on the Capitol Hill of Rome and were regarded as a symbol of the city (see a relief on the Arch to Trajan at Benevento).
+At Baelo it consisted of three adjoining temples dedicated to Jupiter, Juno and Minerva, the deities who were worshipped on the Capitol Hill of Rome and were regarded as a symbol of the city.
 Usually a Capitolium was a single building with three cellae, as at Thugga, but at Baelo (and at Sufetula in Tunisia, where the temples are in better condition) each god had a temple.
 The Capitolium was mainly used for ceremonies in honour of the Emperors or celebrating events of the history of Rome.